Churchill Downs Buys Calder Course

 The purchase was unanimously approved by Churchill Downs’ board of directors.
 The deal is subject to approval by the Florida Department of Business and Professional Regulation.

-Churchill Downs, home of the Kentucky Derby, said it plans to finance the acquisition by using its $100 million line of credit.
-The transaction is expected to be closed during the first quarter of this year, the track said.
+Churchill Downs said it plans to finance the acquisition by using its $100 million line of credit.
+The transaction is expected to be finalized during the first quarter of this year, the track said.

 ``Calder is a well-managed operation, and its racing season favorably complements that of Churchill Downs and our other existing racing operations,″ Meeker said.

-Meeker said the purchase represented another step in Churchill's goal of developing a ``comprehensive simulcasting wagering network.''
+Meeker said the purchase represented another step in the Louisville track’s goal of developing a ``comprehensive simulcasting wagering network.″